From Zero to 200,000 trained: the road to building the SAFe community

 People were hearing the buzz about what the early adopters were able to accomplish with SAFe.
 This created a big demand for training and consulting.
 The thing is, we weren’t looking to get into the business of being the sole source of training and consultation for SAFe; we wanted to keep enough skin in the game to make sure we understood our enterprise customers and their needs, but we felt it was our job to develop the Framework to its maximum potential and design the courses to make it accessible to the business world at large.
 Our solution was twofold: First, create a certification hierarchy that enabled the top-level certification—SPCT—to train and certify SPCs, who could in turn deliver other courses in the curriculum.
 Second, build and nurture the Scaled Agile Partner Network to empower like-minded businesses to support implementation of the Framework through consulting, training, and tooling.

 As adoption of SAFe continued to grow across the globe, the demand for role-specific training was growing in tandem.
 And so we began adding role-based courses to the curriculum, starting with SAFe for Teams, then moving on to create SAFe Product Owner/Product Manager, SAFe Scrum Master, and more.
-With more courses still to be developed, we’re currently offering eight courses, including our newest addition, Applied DevOps and Continuous Delivery with SAFe currently in beta.
+With more courses still to be developed, we’re currently offering eight courses, including our newest addition, SAFe DevOps Practitioner.

 Fast-forward to 2018